 Prescribers usually reply within 2–3 days.
 Sometimes, messages need to be reviewed by your doctor, which can take longer.

-If your query is urgent, you can contact our customer support team via our Live Chat or call 0330 124 1980.
+If your query is urgent, you can contact our patient support team via our Live Chat or call 0330 124 1980.
 Please remember that we are not an emergency service.
 For urgent or crisis care, follow our urgent help guidance.

 ADHD Medication